vyctorhff/books/README.md

 # Books
-Examples, exercices and challenges found it on books;
+Examples, exercices and challenges found it on books.